8 kids in youth van among the 13 lives lost to Claudette

 “My heart goes out to the loved ones of all who perished,” Alabama Gov. Kay Ivey said in a statement.

-The center of Claudette’s disorganized circulation was located about 80 miles (128.75 kilometers) west of Columbia, South Carolina.
-It was moving east-northeast at 17 mph (28 kph), the National Hurricane Center said.
+The center of Claudette’s disorganized circulation was located about 80 miles west of Columbia, South Carolina.
+It was moving east-northeast at 17 mph,, the National Hurricane Center said.

 Aside from rainy weather, it seemed to be business as usual along North Carolina’s Outer Banks on Sunday.

-At Ace Hardware in Avon, shift manager David Swartwood said they were preparing for whatever might come, but the overall sense was that it wouldn’t be that bad in that area.
+At Ace Hardware in Avon, shift manager David Swartwood said they were preparing for whatever might come, but the overall sense was that it wouldn’t be that bad.
 He said winds from the south don’t usually cause huge flooding problems, so “we don’t really anticipate any bad scenarios.”

 “Everybody here has been through it many, many times, so we’re used to the drill,” he said.
 “We’ve been prepared.”

 For the hardware store, he said, that means having supplies like flashlights, batteries, tarps, generators, ropes and sandbags on hand.
-As of Sunday morning, there wasn’t a huge rush.
+As of Sunday morning, there wasn’t a huge rush for those items.

 At Stack ’em High in Kill Devil Hills, a restaurant that specializes in pancakes, co-owner Dawn Kiousis said Sunday morning restaurant service was busy.